catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] The h2 has for text "Step 1: Decide what type of chart.".

-- [ ] Nest curly brackets within the StyledUl, where you use forEach over the chartarray to render a li element.
+- [ ] Nest curly brackets within the StyledUl, where you use forEach over chartarray to render a li element.

 - [ ] Within the li, nest the ChartItem component.